MystenLabs/sui/external-crates/move/documentation/book/src/equality.md

 0 != r; // `false`
 ```

-This automatic borrow is always an immutable borrow
+This automatic borrow is always an immutable borrow.

 ## Restrictions